 Brewery loans from Fleximize

-- Business loans of £5,000 – £500,000
+- Brewery business loans of £5,000 – £500,000

-- Speedy application with minimal paperwork
+- Quick and easy online application with minimum paperwork

 - Approval and deposit in as little as 24 hours